Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - The creation step may take several minutes.

 ### Azure Data Factory Linked Services
-  In order for data factory to link to the data location, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
+  In order for data factory to link to the data locations, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
 We will create LinkedService for Azure Storage account which contains the USQL scripts, the Azure Data Lake store where the data resides, and finally the Azure Data Lake analytics instance.
-We will set these up first.
+We will set these Linked Services first before we define the Datasets.

   Azure Storage Linked Service